ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 #### 1.2.2 ibverbs

 SPEAD2 implements a transport using the ibverbs library for high performance networking.
 This is the udp_ibv transport.
+The udp_ibv transport uses ibverbs both for sending and receiving data.
 Using ibverbs for ethernet NIC acceleration is not very well documented online.
 SARAO has produced this [ibverbs sample project](https://github.com/ska-sa/dc_sand/tree/master/ibverbs_sample_project) to demonstrate how to use ibverbs and explain how it functions.
 A deep understanding of ibverbs is not required here as SPEAD2 handles all of the complexity.

 Ibverbs requires Mellanox ConnectX NICs and the Mellanox OFED drivers to be installed in order to function.
 This is explained in more detail in the top level [README](../README.md).